 The court shall ask all parties present whether the child or the child's family has a Native American heritage and identify any Native American tribe with which the child may be associated.
 Tex.
 Fam.
-Code § 263.306.
-For more information regarding requirements when a child has a Native American heritage, please see the Bench Book chapter on the Indian Child Welfare Act.
+Code § 263.306(a-1)(3).
+For more information regarding requirements when a child has a Native American heritage, please see the Bench Book Chapter entitled Indian Child Welfare Act.